 For all fans of Monty Python, and Rebel Voice is but one, this is a special treat.
 Anyone who has watched The Life Of Brian will remember the crack suicide squad who appeared at the end of the movie when Brian was on the cross.
 They promptly killed themselves for no apparent reason other than they were a suicide squad and wanted to prove it.

-At the time, I thought that their appearance was just one more strange quirk to be expected of the Python team.
-I was wrong.
+At the time, many thought that their appearance was just one more strange quirk to be expected of the Python team.
+They were wrong.
 The following clip provides context for the suicide squad and their actions.

 This clip was edited from the final cut.
 The reasons have become fairly clear.

 The following video contains a number of edited clips from the movie.
 The anti-Zionist scene is at 9:15.
+Take a look at the emblems on the helmets of the Zionist suicide squad.
 Enjoy.